 The accreditation standards are available at aacsb.edu/accreditation/standards.

 We make every effort to organize peer review teams with members who speak the primary language spoken at the school, but because there is no guarantee that the peer review team members will speak the school's primary language, all salient documents will need to be translated into English.
 This will also help the committee members who may not speak the language.
 While there is no expectation that all documentation be translated into English, documents that will assist the PRT (and subsequently the committee) in rendering an accreditation decision should be available in English.
 All accreditation documents, such as the eligibility application, iSER, final SER, etc., must be in English.
-Examples of supporting documents that should be in English are the faculty members’ curriculum vitae (CVs), but all of the journal articles or other intellectual contributions do not need to be translated into English.
+The faculty members’ curriculum vitae (CVs) should be in English, but all of the journal articles or other intellectual contributions do not need to be translated into English.
 Assurance of learning summary reports should be in English; however, meeting minutes and student work are not expected to be translated.
-Other examples of materials that should be translated include faculty handbooks, which will help a committee and team understand how faculty are managed; codes of conduct; student handbooks; a sample of syllabi; brochures (although not all); and student/alumni evaluations that a school may have distributed to get feedback.
+Other examples of materials that should be translated include faculty handbooks, which will help a committee and team understand how faculty are managed; codes of conduct; student handbooks; a sample of syllabi; marketing materials (although not all); and student/alumni evaluations that a school may have distributed to get feedback.

 To help in cases where team members do not speak the language spoken at the school, it is common for the school to have a translator either present for the entire visit or parts of the visit in which participants do not speak English.

-Each individual can update his or her information by accessing myAACSB.
-Individuals noted as Official Contacts for AACSB purposes should submit an Official Contact Change form to firstname.lastname@example.org.
+Individuals can update information by accessing myAACSB.
+Individuals noted as Official Contacts for AACSB purposes should submit an Official Contact Change form to email@example.com.
 For more information, official organization contact definitions, and to access the contact change form, please visit the updating your information page.